avoutic/web-framework/docs/dependency-injection.md

 The `BootstrapService` and `SlimAppTask` classes are responsible for setting up the dependency injection container and registering services.
 They use the configured definition files to do this.

-## Adding Your Own Definition Files
+## Default Definition Files

+The base configuration specifies a default set of definition files that are used for dependency injection.
+These files are:

+- `/vendor/avoutic/web-framework/definitions/web_framework_definitions.php`
+- `/definitions/app_definitions.php`

+Meaning that if will load the base definition file from the WebFramework, then the application definition file.

+### Setting Another Set of Files

-To add your own definition files, you need to specify them in the `base_config.php` file under the `definition_files` key.
+To set your own definition files, you need to specify them in the `base_config.php` file under the `definition_files` key.
 These files contain PHP-DI definitions that configure how services and classes are instantiated.

 ### Example Configuration